1x2kb/dvd_categorize/README.md

 Pure keyword matching with entity extraction.
 Parses the query to identify titles, actors, directors, and genres from the existing collection, then scores movies by match quality.
 Best for exact name lookups.

 ### Vector
-Generates a vector embedding of the query using `nomic-embed-text`, then finds the closest movies by cosine similarity in pgvector.
+Generates a vector embedding of the query using `nomic-embed-text`, then finds the closest movies by cosine similarity in Qdrant vector database.
 Short queries are enhanced by AI first.
 Best for thematic or conceptual searches (e.g., "movies about redemption").

 ### Both (Hybrid)
 Runs Text and Vector searches in parallel, then fuses results using Reciprocal Rank Fusion (RRF).
 Exact title matches receive a score boost to ensure they rank first.
 Best general-purpose mode.

 ### Structured
-AI parses the natural language query into structured JSON (actors, directors, genres, title keywords, description keywords), then builds type-safe Diesel queries with proper table joins.
-No SQL is ever generated by the AI.
+AI parses the natural language query into structured JSON (actors, directors, genres, title keywords, description keywords), then builds database-specific queries:
+- **PostgreSQL**: Type-safe Diesel queries with proper table joins
+- **MongoDB**: MongoDB query operators with `$regex`, `$and`, and `$or` filters

+No SQL or query strings are ever generated by the AI — only structured criteria that are safely translated to database queries.
 Best for specific multi-criteria searches (e.g., "brad pitt action adventure movies").

 See [STRUCTURED_SEARCH.md](Documentation/Explantion/STRUCTURED_SEARCH.md) for detailed documentation on the structured search mode.